kul-group/MAZE-sim/docs/source/design_pattern.rst

 *********************************************************
 Motivation
 *********************************************************
 The class ``Zeotype``, inherits from the atomic simulation environment (ase)'s Atoms class.
 It also adds additional features that make tracking atoms easier.
-It is important to understand the motivation behind the code's design decisions.
+To understand the MAZE code, it is essential to understand the motivation behind the code's design decisions.

 One feature of the ase.Atoms class is that an instance stores numpy arrays containing information needed to build Atom objects when the Atom objects are needed.
 This “on-the-fly” Atom object creation saves memory, but unfortunately, it makes relating different Atoms objects to each other challenging.